 Staff will regularly check in with children when they are at camp to make sure they are ok.
 They’ll also make sure that all codes of practice are being followed, and run through checklists for hygiene, emergency evacuation, sun protection and toilet trips.
 Children are supervised by staff at all times, including when they stop for a snack or lunch.
-We do let children over 11 go to the loo (paired with a friend of the same gender), but otherwise we supervise.

 At the end of the day…